mrpau/ka-lite-central/README.md

 ### Vagrant box specs

-    1. Ubuntu 14.04 LTS 32-bit
+1. Ubuntu 14.04 LTS 64-bit
-    1. Python 2.7.x
+1. Python 2.7.6
-    1. MySQL 5.5
+1. MySQL 5.5.62 == Ver 14.14 Distrib 5.5.62, for debian-linux-gnu (x86_64) using readline 6.3
 1. Django 1.5.12
     1. This is based on the version at `ka-lite-submodule/python-packages/django/__init__.py`.
     1. TODO(cpauya): Since multiple KA Lite servers sync to the Central server, it is assumed that they will have different versions.
 This Central server Django version must therefore be >= the most recent Django version of all distributed KA Lite servers.
 1. A `virtualenv` is located under the `/vagrant/virtualenv` folder so you can activate a virtual environment inside the Vagrant box by running `source /vagrant/virtualenv/bin/activate`.
+TODO(cpauya): Install and use `virtualenvwrapper`.

 <!--